gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/01-linked-lists.md

 ## Summary

-Linked Lists have the following advantages:
+Linked lists have the following advantages:

-- **Dynamic Size** Linked Lists are of dynamic size, a Linked List only uses the memory required for it's current nodes.
+- **Dynamic Size** Linked lists are of dynamic size, a linked list only uses the memory required for it's current nodes.
-- **Insertion/Deletion** Because each element does not need to be adjacent in a LinkedList it is easier to insert or remove element by adjusting the links, O(1).
+- **Insertion/Deletion** Because each element does not need to be adjacent in a linked list it is easier to insert or remove an element from the front of a singly linked list or either end of a doubly linked list in O(1) time.
-  - Arrays require shifting adjacent elements on insertion or deletion, O(n).
+  - Arrays require shifting adjacent elements on insertion or deletion at the front of a list, O(n).
+  - Appending to an array is an O(1) operation, unless we have filled our allotted stretch of contiguous memory, in which case the entire array will be copied to a larger piece of contiguous memory allow room for the new element making it an O(n) operation.

 Arrays have the following advantages: